cedricwalter/cedricwalter.github.io/_posts/2012-04-11-cedthumbnails-2-5-3-for-j2-5-released.md

 #### What’s new?

-- **BUG**: Latest Articles module for the doesn’t take the pictures after the "readmore"hr &lt;hr id="system-readmore" /&gt;.
+- **BUG**: Latest Articles module for the doesn’t take the pictures after the "readmore"hr <hr id="system-readmore" />.
      is only using the images within the intro text.
 - **BUG**: Most Popular with thumbnails module.
 - **BUG:** was also in plugin, it is also solved there.